jonashackt/crossplane-argocd/README.md

 You might already wondered, what the Crossplane ArgoCD provider is about: https://marketplace.upbound.io/providers/crossplane-contrib/provider-argocd

+Thats what the project README says https://github.com/crossplane-contrib/provider-argocd about it's purpose:

+> Custom Resource Definitions (CRDs) that model Argo CD resources

 With this we can create a [`Cluster`](https://marketplace.upbound.io/providers/crossplane-contrib/provider-argocd/v0.6.0/resources/cluster.argocd.crossplane.io/Cluster/v1alpha1) which is able to represent the EKS cluster we just created.

-Then we create a ArgoCD App [`Project`](https://marketplace.upbound.io/providers/crossplane-contrib/provider-argocd/v0.6.0/resources/projects.argocd.crossplane.io/Project/v1alpha1) which references the Cluster, and which itself can be referenced again by an ArgoCD Application managing our Spring Boot application we finally want to deploy.
+This Cluster itself can be referenced again by an ArgoCD Application managing for example our Spring Boot application we finally want to deploy.

-That the project README says https://github.com/crossplane-contrib/provider-argocd about it's purpose:

-> Custom Resource Definitions (CRDs) that model Argo CD resources

 #### Install Crossplane ArgoCD Provider